Don't let omicron crash your holiday gathering. Here's how to keep your family safe

 The vaccines' ability to stop infections after two doses has dropped to about 30% against omicron, scientists in South Africa have found.
 And in the U.K., health officials say the risk of a household member spreading the virus to another member is three times higher than it was with the delta variant.

-Health officials are urging Americans to step up COVID safety measures now.
+Health officials are urging Americans to step up COVID-19 safety measures now.

-The good news is, you don't have to hibernate like it's 2020.
+The good news is that you don't have to hibernate like it's 2020.
 We're in a much different place than we were last winter.
-Even if they can't stop all infections, scientists have found that vaccines still offer good protection against severe disease.
+Even if the vaccines can't stop all infections, scientists have found that they still offer good protection against severe disease.
 And if you get a booster, it will likely help restore some protection against infection.

 In other words, don't panic, but do take steps to reduce your risk.